-Other Sources of Financial Help for Medicare Premiums and Out-of-Pocket Expenses
+Other Sources of Financial Help for Medicare Costs

-In addition to MSPs and the Extra Help program, there are other sources of financial help for Medicare premiums and out-of-pocket expenses.
+In addition to MSPs and the Extra Help program, other sources of financial help for Medicare premiums, out-of-pocket expenses, and/or prescription drug costs include the following:

 - The RWHAP can help eligible Medicare beneficiaries with health coverage expenses.
-In many cases, RWHAP funds may be used to pay for Medicare premiums and cost sharing associated with Medicare Parts B, C, and D coverage (see HAB PCN #18-01).^{3,4} - Some states have State Pharmacy Assistance Programs that help certain eligible people pay for their prescription drugs based on financial need, age, or medical condition.^{3,4} - Many major drug manufacturers offer Pharmaceutical Assistance Programs, also known as Patient Assistance Programs, for people with Medicare drug coverage who meet certain requirements.^{3,4} - Some states offer Programs of All-inclusive Care for the Elderly, a Medicare and Medicaid program that allows people who need a nursing home-level of care to remain in the community.4 - Clients may also be eligible to receive SSI benefits, a cash benefit paid by Social Security to people with limited income and resources who are blind, aged 65 or older, or have a disability.4
+In many cases, RWHAP funds may be used to pay for Medicare premiums and cost sharing associated with Medicare Parts B, C, and D coverage (see HAB PCN #18-01).7 - Some states have State Pharmacy Assistance Programs that help certain eligible people pay for their prescription drugs based on financial need, age, or medical condition.3 - Many major drug manufacturers offer Pharmaceutical Assistance Programs, also known as Patient Assistance Programs, for people with Medicare drug coverage who meet certain requirements.3 - Some states offer Programs of All-inclusive Care for the Elderly, a Medicare and Medicaid program that allows people who need a nursing home-level of care to remain in the community.3 - Clients may also be eligible to receive SSI benefits, a cash benefit paid by Social Security to people with limited income and resources who are blind, aged 65 or older, or have a disability.3 - Beginning January 1, 2025, Medicare prescription drug out-of-pocket costs are capped at \$2,000 per year.
+This includes deductibles, coinsurance, and copayments for Medicare Part D covered drugs as well as certain payments made on behalf of the beneficiary, such as through the Extra Help program or ADAP.8 helps Medicare beneficiaries spread out their out-of-pocket prescription drug costs in monthly installments over the course of a year.
+While the MPPP does not lower a beneficiary's total drug costs, it allows them to "smooth out" their payment obligations into smaller and more predictable payments over a longer time period.9